dmarkey/credstash-kubernetes-controller/README.md

 [![Build Status](https://travis-ci.org/dmarkey/credstash-kubernetes-controller.svg?branch=master)](https://travis-ci.org/dmarkey/credstash-kubernetes-controller)

+*This is still a very early project so may not be stable and probably has bugs.*

 ## What does it do?
 It allows users of kubernetes to use credstash in a more declarative way, but without having to commit your secrets to git (bad!).